 It’s not uncommon in Vietnam to have a hotel room with no windows, or have windows with that really dont have a view.
 This is down to high population density in the larger cities.
 We will always do our best at check in to get the best rooms with windows but we cant always guarantee a successful outcome.

-Ferry, Public bus, Taxi, Metro
+Private bus, Public bus, Taxi, Flight, Boat

 The Vietnamese Dong (VND) is the official currency of Vietnam.
 The US Dollar is widely accepted throughout Vietnam and can be used in the vast majority of major shops and restaurants.
 1 GBP = 30416.46 VND.